-Dr. Adam Graham spent a year overseas in Oz working as an ICU Registrar in Sydney and returned a year ago to the UK where he is due to start training in Cardiology.
+Dr. Adam Graham spent a year overseas in Oz working as an ICU Registrar in Australia (Sydney) and returned a year ago to the UK where he is due to start training in Cardiology.

 I decided to go after CT2 year of core medical training.
 It seemed like the only natural break remaining in my training and therefore an ideal time to get away.
 If I had my time again I would go after FY2 though, I think the further you go in your training the more serious it becomes and the earlier the better for an experience like Australia.

-- HOW DID YOUR EXPERIENCE AS AN ICU REGISTRAR COMPARE TO THE UK?
+HOW DID YOUR EXPERIENCE AS AN ICU REGISTRAR IN AUSTRALIA COMPARE TO THE UK?